Income-Driven Repayment (IDR) Plans

 • Income-Contingent Repayment (ICR)

-• Annual Renewal - Even if your income or family size is the same you are still required to renew your IDR plan annually.
+• Annual Renewal - Even if your income or family size is the same, you are still required to recertify your IDR plan annually.

 • Paying Ahead – If your loan is paid ahead when you start or renew an IDR plan, the paid ahead status will be removed when your IDR plan is processed.
 This will be reflected in your disclosure statement.
 You can continue to pay the loan ahead, but only up through the anniversary date of the IDR plan, which is 12 months.